Surjoyday/WatchList/README.md

-# UsePopcorn Movie App
+# Watchlist Movie App

-UsePopcorn is a movie and series searching web application that provides comprehensive details about movies and series, including:
+Watchlist is a movie and series searching web application that provides comprehensive details about movies and series, including:

 - Movie Title
 - Poster Image